jameelalsalam/analysispkg/README.md

   * Where should input data to the analysis be kept?
 Should it be in the repo at all?
 Should it be in the installed package?

   * Should the analysis be built in C.I. or locally only?
 Should report results be built in C.I.?

+  * Is there a way to store the binary data as an artifact?
+I'd like to gitignore it.